s4007154/eventcatalogue-temp/README.md

 Make sure to npm install once in the root folder to install the EventCatalogSDK and once in the temp-catalog folder to install EventCatalog

-## Issue One - WriteServiceToEvent not Creating Files
+## Issue One - WriteEventToService not Creating Files

-For the first issue, there seems to be some sort of pathing error when attempting to `WriteServiceToEvent` in a nested structure.
+For the first issue, there seems to be some sort of pathing error when attempting to `WriteEventToService` in a nested structure.

 I have had this issue both on MACOS and Windows.